ankit01102/YT-Notes-Chrome-extension-/README.md

 3. Enable Developer mode (top-right corner).
 4. Click on Load unpacked and select the extension folder.
 5. Done! 🎉

+- for better understanding (A full tutorial): https://youtu.be/U1GA5bEKxuU

 ---